 - These platforms have many users who can serve as a resource.
 According to Web Tribunal, WordPress alone powered 39.6% of websites in 2021, meaning millions of people know how to use the platform.
 Those people can be a resource for you as you build your nonprofit’s website.

 - Platforms like these are great for those with more technical experience.
 If you have more technical knowledge, a generic CMS can serve as a foundation to build off as you add your code, customize your site with numerous widgets, and more, opening up the possibilities for an extra-special website beyond templates and built-in themes.

 - There are options.
 From WordPress to Blogger to GoDaddy to Drupal, there are many generic CMS platforms to choose from, so you can easily find one that offers the tools and features you want to use to build your website.

-However, there are also some drawbacks to using a generic CMS to create your nonprofit website.
+There are some drawbacks to using a generic CMS to create your nonprofit website.
 For example, some CMS platforms like Weebly don’t offer convenient, built-in donation forms.
 More often than not, generic CMS platforms will be catered to individuals and small businesses and have a steeper learning curve than a CMS built for nonprofits.

 Perks of using a nonprofit CMS